-I am an AHRC-funded first-year doctoral student researching military musicians during the French Revolutionary and Napoleonic Wars.
+I am an AHRC-funded second-year doctoral student researching military musicians during the French Revolutionary and Napoleonic Wars.
 Before beginning my DPhil, I completed an MPhil at the University of Cambridge with a dissertation on honour, duelling and courts-martial in the early nineteenth-century British army.
 I am a Council Member of the Society for Army Historical Research, one of the world's oldest military history societies, and edited the memoir of a Napoleonic-era Coldstream Guards sergeant, Narrative of the Eventful Life of Thomas Jackson, in 2018.
 I also recently appeared on the BBC's hit family history show "Who Do You Think You Are?", speaking with Kate Winslet about her ancestor, a drummer in the early-nineteenth-century British Army.
 More information about my research is available on my blog, 1812 and all that, or my Academia.edu page.
 You can also follow me on Twitter – @1812andallthat or contact me via email at eamonn.okeeffe[AT]history.ox.ac.uk.

 About my project